PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-22 11:50:51
+Last updated: 2024-04-22 11:51:25
-Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn
+Random Quote: One does not speak unless one knows. - Din Djarin